Latest Trends in Data Security

 3. Better Breach Management

 What does it take to handle a breach effectively?
 It is a no-brainer.
 Proper communication is key.
 If such an event occurs, giving the victims the right information will go a long way in preventing matters going from bad to worse.
 Disclosure should take place as soon as possible.
-If vulnerabilities have been identified, patching up should also be done without wasting time.
+If vulnerabilities have been identified, patching up should also be done without wasting time.4.
+Ransomware

 Ransomware will still be a problem.
 For those who are unaware, there is malicious software that bars people from accessing their data unless they pay ransom or also threatens to publish their data.
 It is what is referred to as ransomware.
+Updating systems and reinforcing defences goes a long way in keeping ransomware at bay.